DeustoDatacom/MUMA-visual-analytics/visual-analytics.md

 ::: notes

+- Search for an element of interest (based on knowledge of identity & location)
+  + lookup: humans in tree vis of species of mammals
+  + locate: where are rabbits? lagomorphs -- not rodents
+  + browse: when users don't know exactly what they're looking for but have an idea of characteristics
+  + explore: not sure of either one
+- Once a target or set of targets is identified, query those at one of 3 scopes (progression from one to many to all targets)
+  + identify (US election map example)
+  + compare, more difficult, requires more sophisticated idioms
+  + summarize = overview (extremely common)
 - Analyze data:
   + consume (most common use case): discover, present (known info, i.e. insights), enjoy (for the fun of it)
   + produce: annotate, record (capture steps), derive (produce new data elements)